francescodaghero/treeco/README.md

 ```

 ## Why not using X/Y/Z?
-Most available frameworks (e.g. TVM/IREE) focus on Deep Learning (DLs) operators, while tree ensemble need scalar ones.
+Many available frameworks focus on tensor-level operations while tree ensemble generally need scalar ones.
 Implementing them in other frameworks can rapidly become tricky.
 xDSL, being Python-based and compatible with MLIR seemed an ideal alternative to implement a custom solution.
 New high-level passes can be rapidly developed in Python, while reusing most lowering passes available in TreeCo/xDSL/MLIR.

 ## Requirements
 Aside from the package requirements, an MLIR installation compatible with XDSL is required to lower to LLVM IR.
-To translate to C, mlir-translate of version >= 20 is required (Note, only mlir-translate, a compatible mlir-opt should be used for all passes before).
+To translate to C, mlir-translate of version >= 20 is required (Note, only mlir-translate, an xDSL-compatible mlir-opt should be used for all passes before).

 ## Citing